We don’t really do a lot of touristy things on the Sunshine Coast (though you can easily take your pick from Aussie World to Sea Life).

 I can’t say that I’ve ever seen Buderim Ginger stuff in Germany… [Update Aug 2015: I was so wrong!
 I’ve since found Buderim Ginger products in a tiny shop near Dresden in Germany!]

-I bought some Naked Ginger pieces (ie not coated in extra sugar) and even they have an 80% sugar content!
+That said, I bought some Naked Ginger pieces (ie not coated in extra sugar) but even they have an 80% sugar content!
 Crazily high and yet the ginger pieces are still spicy and have plenty of kick… In terms of wholesome, healthy food though… not so much.

-Aside from the interesting bits and pieces about how raw ginger ends up as a Buderim Ginger product – actually, ask questions, that makes the tour way more interesting! – what’s great about the tour is the tasting session at the end of the Factory Tour!
+Aside from the interesting bits and pieces about how raw ginger ends up as a Buderim Ginger product, what’s great about the tour is the tasting session at the end of the Factory Tour!
+Oh, and actually, ask questions, that makes the tour way more interesting, too!

 After the tour, we went for a quick walk through the gardens… or if you’re a kid, you could just take the train.